jundalisay/spblist/content/en/superphysics/principles/definitions.md

-Existence | the effect of Consciousness as its other half God | an entity that represents either Enki or Enlil (Sumerian texts) gods | entities that represent beings more advanced than humans with corresponding increase in power or abilities Humor | Ability to make connections from seemingly unconnected things (Bashar) Idea | An original metaphysical object created by the Supreme that is accessed by abstract minds.
+Existence | the effect of Consciousness as its other half God | an entity that represents either Enki or Enlil (Sumerian texts) gods | entities that represent beings more advanced than humans with corresponding increase in power or abilities Gravitational Signature | the unique code or idea that is the basis for the discrete entity.
+In a living body, this manifests as its DNA
+Humor | Ability to make connections from seemingly unconnected things (Bashar) Idea | An original metaphysical object created by the Supreme that is accessed by abstract minds.
 Also, a product of Ideation (accessing pre-existing ideas)
 Identity | A discrete resultant perception separate from other perceptions or a mass of perceptions